cassidyjames/cassidyjames.github.io/wishlist.md

 Instead of getting me stuff, you can always give to one of these causes on my behalf.
 I'm passionate about each one and they all could use monetary support.

-* **Electronic Frontier Foundation** defending digital privacy, free speech, and innovation.
+* [Electronic Frontier Foundation](https://www.eff.org/) _Defending digital privacy, free speech, and innovation._
-* **Free Software Foundation** a worldwide mission to promote computer user freedom.
-We defend the rights of all software users
+* [Free Software Foundation](http://www.fsf.org/) _A worldwide mission to promote computer user freedom.
+We defend the rights of all software users._
-* **GNOME Foundation** helping create a free software computing platform for the general public that is designed to be elegant, efficient, and easy to use.
+* [GNOME Foundation](https://www.gnome.org/support-gnome/donate/) _Helping create a free software computing platform for the general public that is designed to be elegant, efficient, and easy to use._
-* **Girls Who Code** Closing the gender gap in tech, one girl at a time.
+* [Girls Who Code](https://girlswhocode.com/) _Closing the gender gap in tech, one girl at a time._

 ## Amazon wishlist&hellip;